-It has been noticed by Henry Heath, who sends hats all over the world from Calcutta to Peru, that different nationalities possess heads of distinctive sizes and For instance, Germans have very round heads, a peculiarity shared by our own royal family.
+It has been noticed by Henry Heath, who sends hats all over the world from Calcutta to Peru, that different nationalitics possess heads of distinctive sizes and the possess heads of distinctive sizes and shapes.
+For instance, Germans have very round heads, a peculiarity shared by our own royal family.
 The average English head is what hatters call a good shape-that is, rather long.
-The Scotch, one is not surprised to learn, are very long-headed.
+The Scotch, one is not surprised to learn, are very not su re ver long-headed.
 Canadians are distinguished by exceptionally large heads, South Americans by very small ones.
-Australians, again, have rather small heads The subject is an interesting one and worth pursuing further if space allowed.
+Austral-ians, again, have rather small heads.
+The subject is an interesting one and worth pursuing further if space allowed.
 The heads of individuals also vary a good deal from time to time, shrinking during illness or mental worry, and generally becoming smaller with advancing years.
-As to shape, there is such a thing as fashion, but it only affects mashers; men stick to much the same shape year after year,-Pall Mall Garette.
+As to shape, there is such a thing as fashion, but it only affects mashers; men stick to much the same shape year after year.-Pall Mall Gazette.